 Clinical interests: Tinnitus, Tumor, Deafness, Heartburn, Dizziness, Ear Infection, Bell's Palsy, Facial Paralysis, ...
 (Read more)

-Dr. Robert Cullen works as an otologist and neurotologist in Kansas City, MO.
-Dr. Cullen's clinical interests encompass hearing loss, otosclerosis, and cochlear implant.
-Coventry, TRICARE, and Aetna Elect Choice are among the insurance carriers that Dr. Cullen accepts.
-His education and training includes medical school at the University of Arkansas for Medical Sciences College of Medicine and residency at UNC Hospitals.
-Dr. Cullen's hospital/clinic affiliations include Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.
+Dr. Robert Cullen works as an otologist and neurotologist.
+He studied medicine at the University of Arkansas for Medical Sciences College of Medicine.
+His medical residency was performed at UNC Hospitals.
+In Dr. Cullen's practice, he is particularly interested in hearing loss, otosclerosis, and cochlear implant.
+He honors Coventry, TRICARE, and Aetna Elect Choice, in addition to other insurance carriers.
+His hospital/clinic affiliations include Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.

 Clinical interests: Hearing Loss, Otosclerosis, Cochlear Implant

-Dr. Bradley Thedinger is an otologist and neurotologist in Kansas City, MO.
-He is a graduate of the University of Kansas School of Medicine.
-He trained at Provenant Mercy Medical Center, Denver and a hospital affiliated with Oregon Health & Science University for residency.
-Dr. Thedinger honors Coventry, TRICARE, Aetna Elect Choice, and more.
-Dr. Thedinger has received the distinction of Kansas City Super Doctors.
-He is professionally affiliated with Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.
+Dr. Bradley Thedinger is a Kansas City, MO physician who specializes in otology and neurotology.
+His education and training includes medical school at the University of Kansas School of Medicine and residency at Provenant Mercy Medical Center, Denver and a hospital affiliated with Oregon Health & Science University.
+He accepts Coventry, TRICARE, and Aetna Elect Choice, in addition to other insurance carriers.
+Dr. Thedinger has received the following distinction: Kansas City Super Doctors.
+He is affiliated with Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.

-Dr. Joseph Ursick's area of specialization is otology and neurotology.
-He takes several insurance carriers, including Coventry, TRICARE, and Aetna Elect Choice.
+Dr. Joseph Ursick is a specialist in otology and neurotology.
 Dr. Ursick attended the University of Nebraska College of Medicine and then went on to complete his residency at the University of Kansas Medical Center and a hospital affiliated with the University of Missouri-Kansas City (UMKC).
-His professional affiliations include Overland Park Regional Medical Center, Saint Luke's South Hospital, and Saint Luke's Hospital of Kansas City.
+He is an in-network provider for Coventry, TRICARE, and Aetna Elect Choice, in addition to other insurance carriers.
+He is affiliated with Overland Park Regional Medical Center, Saint Luke's South Hospital, and Saint Luke's Hospital of Kansas City.

 Conditions / Treatments